ToVinhKhang/ToVinhKhang/README.md

 <br />

 ## OBJECTIVES
-_• Short-term: Become a Senior Product Owner, driving product growth, fostering innovation, achieving key KPIs and enhancing my leadership skills by collaborating with cross-functional teams and optimizing product development processes._
+_• Short-term: Become a Product Lead, driving product growth, fostering innovation, achieving key KPIs and enhancing my leadership skills by collaborating with cross-functional teams and optimizing product development processes._
 <br />
 _• Long-term: Aim to be a Product Manager, leading product teams, ensuring sustainable growth, maximizing profitability.
 My focus is on creating impactful products for the Southeast Asian market that align with local needs and emerging trends._
 <br />